ivogeorg/ce-learning-progression-004-03-Computation/learning-progression-with-la-schema.md

 ##### Multiplication
 [[toc](#table-of-contents)]

 Multiplication is just addition and shifting.
-Let's look at a few examples:
+Let's look at an example:
-2 2-bit numbers as an example
 ```
    10 * 11
    -------